Kelsey Graham by Kelsey Graham

 It can be tempting to dictate health behaviors to your clients.
 While you may be an expert in fitness or nutrition, you are not an expert in your client’s feelings, lifestyle, needs or goals.
 Rather than telling clients what to do, help them explore viable healthy behaviors, understand the benefits of these behaviors, and recognize and overcome barriers getting in the way.

 Ensure any goal a client sets is both relevant and achievable.
-Telling a client to jog for 30 minutes five days a week may be adherent to national guidelines, but if it isn’t meaningful to the client and doesn’t fit in the context of his or her life, it’s useless.
+Telling a client to jog for 30 minutes five days a week may be in line with national guidelines, but if it isn’t meaningful to the client and doesn’t fit in the context of their life, it’s useless.
 Present clients with options that meet them where they are.
 An easy way to gauge the potential efficacy of a behavior is to ask the client.
 For example, if you and the client work together to come up with a specific goal around eating vegetables, you might ask, “How important is it to you that you eat at least two servings of vegetables at two meals each day?” and “How confident are you that you will stick with this goal every day for the next week?”
-This way, you and the client can collaborate to create goals that are meaningful to him or her and more likely to be achieved.
+This way, you and the client can collaborate to create goals that are meaningful to them and more likely to be achieved.

-As a health and fitness professional, your ultimate goal is to create healthier, happier and more vibrant individuals and communities.
+As a health coach or exercise professional, your ultimate goal is to create healthier, happier and more vibrant individuals and communities.
 Motivational interviewing is an excellent strategy to help you empower clients to develop intrinsic motivation and create meaningful healthy behaviors that last a lifetime.